 At a Glance

-- Tasks: Lead the UK Financial Crime framework and manage regulatory relationships.
+- Tasks: Lead the Financial Crime framework and manage regulatory compliance for a dynamic FX & Payments firm.

-- Benefits: Enjoy a collaborative workplace with opportunities for professional growth.
+- Benefits: Enjoy a collaborative workplace with opportunities for professional growth and a focus on social impact.

-- Why this job: Make a real impact in financial crime prevention while working in a supportive culture.
+- Why this job: Be at the forefront of financial crime strategy while shaping a positive compliance culture.

-- Qualifications: Experience in a similar role with strong knowledge of financial regulations required.
+- Qualifications: Experience in a similar role, strong knowledge of financial regulations, and excellent communication skills required.

 The predicted salary is between 72000 - 108000 £ per year.